BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report.rst

    alias brewsh='/data3/sw/CadfaelBrew/bin/brew sh --cc=gcc-4.9'
 ..

-   Then, each time you need to use Cadfaelbrew or some software managed by it, you just type in your shell:
+   Then, each time you need to use CadfaelBrew or some software managed by it, you just type in your shell:

 .. code:: sh